 My Approach to Helping

-Psychotherapy for Mindfulness Meditators and Those Interested in Mindfulness Meditation
+Psychotherapy for Mindfulness Practitioners and those interested in building compassionate Mindfulness

 Mindfulness can help us see when we need extra help, and can help the process of helping ourselves.